 Regulation 609/2013, applicable since July 20, 2016, sets out compositional and labeling rules for foods for specific nutritional uses.
 Its scope is limited to infant formula and follow-on formula, processed cereal-based food and baby food, food for special medical purposes and total diet replacement for weight control.
-Dietetic foods, e.g. gluten-free foods, not covered by Regulation 609/2013 are considered regular foods and must comply with the rules set out in Food Information to Consumers regulation 1169/2011, Regulation 1925/2006 on the addition of vitamins and minerals to food and with Regulation 1924/2006 on nutrition and health claims.
+Dietetic foods, e.g. gluten-free foods, not covered by Regulation 609/2013 are considered regular foods (see also Section V "Special Use Foods") and must comply with the rules set out in Food Information to Consumers regulation 1169/2011, regulation 1925/2006 on the addition of vitamins and minerals to food and with Regulation 1924/2006 on nutrition and health claims.